ericmjl/essays-on-data-science/docs/machine-learning/computational-bayesian-stats.md

 As such, it may be tempting to conceive of a random variable as an object that has a probability distribution attribute attached to it.

+??? note "Random Variables and Sampling"

+    A piece of wisdom directly quoted from my friend [Colin Carroll][colin], who is also a PyMC developer:

+    > Random variables are *measures*,
+    > and measures are only really defined under an integral sign.
+    > *Sampling* is usually defined as the act of generating data
+    > according to a certain measure.
+    > This is confusing, because we invert this relationship
+    > when we do computational statistics:
+    > we generate the data,
+    > and use that to approximate an integral or expectation.

 ### Realizations of a Random Variable

 On the other hand, it can also be convenient to invert that relationship,